rlayte/jstestdriver-wrapper/README.md

-## An easier way to install and run jstestdriver

 Install

-    npm install jstestdriver
+    sudo npm install jstestdriver -g

 Start test server

-    jstestdriver start -p 9876
+    jstestdriver start [ --config path/to/config ]

+If you leave out the `config` flag it will default to `./jsTestDriver.conf`

 Run tests

+    jstestdriver run [ --tests path/to/tests ]

+If you leave out the `tests` flag it will run all tests by default.

+Stop the server

+    jstestdriver stop

+Run an arbitrary command

+    jstestdriver <commands>

+This can be done after any of the above commands as well.
+E.g.

-    jstestdriver run
+    jstestdriver run --runnerMode DEBUG

-See the wiki for a full list of commands and options.